 3.3 Email newsletter

-If you choose to join our newsletter mailings (which are sent via email), the email address and other personal details that you submit to us and will be stored in Salesforce, which we use for our marketing.
-We consider Salesforce to be a third party data processor.
+If you choose to join our newsletter mailings (which are sent via email), the email address and other personal details that you submit to us and will be stored in HubSpot, which we use for our marketing.
+We consider HubSpot to be a third party data processor.

-Your email address and other personal data will remain within our Salesforce database for as long as we continue to use this platform or until you specifically request removal from the list.
+Your email address and other personal data will remain within our HubSpot database for as long as we continue to use this platform or until you specifically request removal from the list.

 You can do this by unsubscribing using the unsubscribe links contained in any email newsletters that we send you or by requesting removal via email to [email protected].
 When requesting removal via email, please send your email to us using the email account that is subscribed to the mailing list.

 We may share your information with our data processors.
 These are trusted partner organisations that work with us in connection with our organisation’s purposes.
 All our trusted partners are required to comply with data protection laws and our high standards and are only allowed to process your information in strict compliance with our instructions.
 We will always make sure appropriate contracts and controls are in place and we regularly monitor all our partners to ensure their compliance.